CMSCompOps/TransferTeam/consistency_check/spark/README.md

-# Spark code run consistency between DBS and Phedex databases
+# Spark code to run consistency between DBS and Phedex databases